MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 To debug an APK using adb:

-1. Follow the steps to connect to the Windows Subsystem for Android VM above.
+1. Follow the steps to connect to the Windows Subsystem for Android™️ VM above.

 2. Install the APK using the adb install command: `adb install app-debug.apk`